author: Denisa Madalina Birau

 What I am trying to say is basically this: show that you care.
 Show an extra interest in the role.
 Show that you genuinely want that job.
 Be hard to ignore, but do try not to annoy!

-We are interested to learn about your experience, so if you are struggling to get interviews, or getting so many you can’t fit them all in, pop in on our LinkedIn and tell us how you’re getting on.
+We are interested to learn about your experience, so if you are struggling to get interviews, or getting so many you can’t fit them all in, email us at email@example.com.
 If you’ve got any advice to share, we’re always open!